-(1)
+(1) Not Applicable

-(2)
+(2) Not Applicable

 (3) Articles of Incorporation incorporated by reference

-to Form 10SB
+() to Form 10SB

 (3.1) Bylaws incorporated by reference

 to Form 10SB

 (4) Specimen certificate for common stock incorporated

 by reference to Form 10SB

 (5) Consent and Opinion of Jody M. Walker regarding

 legality of securities registered under this

 Registration Statement and to the

 references to such attorney in the prospectus filed

 as part of this Registration Statement

 (6) Not Applicable

 (7) Not Applicable

-(8)
+(8) Not Applicable

-(9)
+(9) Not Applicable

 (10) Amended Escrow Agreement with Colorado Community

-. , First National Bank incorporated by reference to
+- First National Bank

-Amendment 9 to Form SB 2

 (11) Not Applicable

-(12)
+(12) Not Applicable

-(13)
+(13) Not Applicable

-(14)
+(14) Not Applicable

-(15)
+(15) Not Applicable

-(16)
+(16) Not Applicable

-(17)
+(17) Not Applicable

-(18)
+(18) Not Applicable

-(19)
+(19) Not Applicable

-(20)
+(20) Not Applicable

-(21)
+(21) Not Applicable

 (22) Not Applicable

-(23)
+(23) Not Applicable

 (24) Consent of Tannenbaum and & Company, P.C.

-(25)
+(25) Not Applicable

-(26)
+(26) Not Applicable

-(27)
+(27) Financial Data Schedule

 (28) Not Applicable